fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ## Alternative To Texture Atlases

-The usage of texture atlases have been commonplace since the days of old and for good reason: less binds; it avoids the need to switch texture as fequently as you would otherwise.
+The usage of texture atlases have been commonplace since the days of old and for good reason: less binds; it avoids the need to switch textures as fequently as you would otherwise.
 A popular example of its use is in Minecraft and are also almost always used for storing glyphs.

 Khronos recognises the advantages of atlases and devised a new set of texture types named GL_TEXTURE_1D_ARRAY, GL_TEXTURE_2D_ARRAY, and GL_TEXTURE_CUBE_MAP_ARRAY.